Team-Based Learning: Strategies for Getting Started

 Making sure students leave your classroom with the skills and knowledge they need to solve problems based on course content is a key responsibility for college and university instructors.

-Whether you’re just starting your career or you’re a veteran academic, Team-Based Learning: Strategies for Getting Started is for you.
+Whether you’re just starting your career or you’re a veteran academic, this seminar is for you.

-From the Readiness Assurance Process to the 4S problem-solving framework, the Team-Based Learning (TBL) approach you’ll learn in this online seminar has applications for audiences at all types of higher education institutions.
+From the Readiness Assurance Process to the 4S problem-solving framework, the TBL approach you’ll learn in this online seminar has applications for audiences at all types of higher education institutions.

 It will be particularly helpful for: